-In addition, the Tamarack Earn-in Second Amending Agreement provided that once Kennecott spent the funds advanced by Talon USA on exploration activities in respect of the Tamarack Project, subject to certain self-funding rights by Kennecott during such period, Kennecott has 180 days to elect (see also "Tamarack Earn-in Third Amending Agreement and RCF Loan First Amending Agreement" (below)) whether to: (a) proceed with a 81.55/18.45 joint venture on the Tamarack Project (the "Tamarack Joint Venture"), with Kennecott owning an 81.55% participating interest, and Talon USA owning an 18.45% participating interest; or (b) grant Talon USA the right to purchase Kennecott's interest in the Tamarack Project for a total purchase price of US\$114 million (the "Tamarack Purchase Option").
-In the event Kennecott grants Talon USA the Tamarack Purchase Option, and Talon USA elects to proceed with the Tamarack Purchase Option, Talon USA will have up to 18 months to close the transaction, provided it makes an upfront non-refundable payment of US\$14 million, thereby reducing the purchase price to US\$100 million.
+In addition, the Tamarack Earn-in Second Amending Agreement provided that once Kennecott spent the funds advanced by Talon USA on exploration activities in respect of the Tamarack Project, subject to certain self-funding rights by Kennecott during such period, Kennecott had 180 days to elect (see also "Tamarack Earn-in Third Amending Agreement and RCF Loan First Amending Agreement" and "Tamarack Purchase Option" (below)) whether to: (a) proceed with a 81.55/18.45 joint venture on the Tamarack Project (the "Tamarack Joint Venture"), with Kennecott owning an 81.55% participating interest, and Talon USA owning an 18.45% participating interest; or (b) grant Talon USA the right to purchase Kennecott's interest in the Tamarack Project for a total purchase price of US\$114 million (the "Tamarack Purchase Option").
+In the event Kennecott granted Talon USA the Tamarack Purchase Option, and Talon USA elected to proceed with the Tamarack Purchase Option, Talon USA would have had up to 18 months to close the transaction, provided it made an upfront non-refundable payment of US\$14 million, thereby reducing the purchase price to US\$100 million (see also "Tamarack Purchase Option" (below)).